Ryss-D/Ryss-D/README.md

-Hi 🖖 My name is Sebastian Yepes
+Hi 🖖 My name is Sebastian
 ================================

 Mobile developer, Golang wannabe and cyber security enthusiast.
 (Also a python secret lover)